Create and work with documents on Mac

 Check spelling: In most apps, spelling is checked while you type, and mistakes are automatically corrected.
 You can turn off these features or use other options.
 See Check spelling and grammar.

-Many apps on your Mac save your documents automatically (a feature known as Auto Save) while you work.
+Many apps on your Mac save your documents automatically while you work.
 You can save a document at any time.

-Save a document: In a document, choose File > Save, enter a name, choose where to save the document (to see more locations, click the down arrow button ), then click Save.
+Save a document: In a document, choose File > Save, enter a name, choose where to save the document (to show more locations, click the down arrow button ), then click Save.

-When you save your document, you can add tags to help you find it later.
+When you save your document, you can add tags to it so it’s easier to find later.
 You may be able to save your document in iCloud Drive so it’s available on your computers and iOS and iPadOS devices set up with iCloud Drive.

 Save a document with another name: In a document, choose File > Save As, then enter a new name.
-If you don’t see Save As, press and hold the Option key, then open the File menu again.
+If Save As isn’t shown, press and hold the Option key, then open the File menu again.

 Save a document as a copy: In a document, choose File > Duplicate or File > Save As.